 Cycling requires fast change rates from higher-performance chambers.
-AES accommodates users by providing four standard performance levels in the FD Series for chambers 18 cubic feet to 96 cubic feet in volume:
+AES accommodates users by providing four standard performance levels in the FD Series for chambers 18 cubic feet to 96 cubic feet in volume.

 The change rates may vary by chamber size, DUTs, and the ambient conditions of your lab.

 Towards the other end of the performance spectrum, steady-state or stability testing exposes DUTs to a constant temperature over an extended period.
-Be it textiles, pharmaceuticals, electronics, or cosmetics, steady-state testing is another means of accessing a product’s durability and how it will perform in a real-world environment.
+Be it textiles, pharmaceuticals, electronics, or cosmetics, steady-state testing is another means of assessing a product’s durability and how it will perform in a real-world environment.